"Finding the perfect property shouldn't be hard."

 Creating a Logo

 I based the logomark on Syne: the primary typeface for branding.
 I wanted to maintain a clean, more brutalist design to adhere to the moodboard.
 The logo also needed to be scalable and still read as a real estate logo.
+Here, the visual representation of my process and the different iterations of the logo can be seen, with the final version merging the others in a geometric yet illustrative logo.

 Style Guide